Buy a Home with No Money Down in Michigan in 2023

 What other resources exist for first-time home buyers?

 In Michigan, first-time buyers have a couple of unique programs available.

 One of the perks is the Michigan First-Time Buyer Savings Account.
 This is a tax-free savings account for future homeowners, like an HSA or 529 education savings account.
 All money contributed to this bank or brokerage account will grow and be saved without any state taxes due on its balance or contributions.
 For more information, read our guide to Michigan’s FHSA.

-Another perk for Michigan homebuyers is MSHDA, a down payment assistance program from the Michigan State Housing Development Authority.
-This down payment assistance requires a 1% minimum down payment from the borrower and is a second loan on your home with 0% interest and an assistance limit up to $10,000.
+Another perk for Michigan home buyers is MSHDA, a down payment assistance program from the Michigan State Housing Development Authority.
+Eligible buyers could receive $10,000 in down payment assistance funds that can be used for closing costs, pre-paids, and the down payment itself.
+MSDHA requires a 1% minimum down payment from the borrower and is a second loan on your home with 0% interest.
 These funds can be used for the down payment and/or closing costs.
 Additionally, MSHDA’s down payment assistance is only available on homes priced under $224,500.
 To see if you qualify and for more information, contact one of our Michigan Loan Officers!

 I would like to put down as little as possible; what program is best for that?

 There are several loan programs that require little to no down payments.
 Contact your Loan Officer to see what program you may qualify for and that fits your needs best.
 Keep in mind that all home purchases have closings costs and prepaid costs in addition to the down payment.

 - Michigan State Housing Development Authority (MSHDA) – 1%